-- Lowering energy costs for business and industry - Mitigating distance to market through more effective/efficient transportation. - Limitations on local economy's ability to support more businesses/service providers. - Inability to capture more transiting tourism visitors. - Reversing the prevalent negative mindset and aversion to risk-taking/trying something new. - Lack of rail infrastructure connection to Port of Eastport - Small number of "leaders" in the region - General lack of business acumen/sophistication and lack of entrepreneurial training and assistance - Accessing Canadian market
+- Lowering energy costs for business and industry. - Broadband availability/access to high speed internet. - Mitigating distance to market through more effective/efficient transportation. - Limitations on local economy's ability to support more businesses/service providers. - Inability to capture more tourism visitors. - Reversing the prevalent negative mindset and aversion to risk-taking/trying something new. - Lack of rail infrastructure connection to Port of Eastport. - Small number of "leaders" in the region. - General lack of business acumen/sophistication and lack of entrepreneurial training and assistance - Accessing Canadian market.